toolleeo/cli-apps/README.md

 ## <a name="rm"></a>File deletion and trash bin (alternatives to rm)

-Tools to manage the deletion of files/directories with improved management of a trash can, with the ability to restore deleted items.
+Tools to manage the deletion of files/directories, often with the support of a trash can, i.e., the ability to restore deleted items.

 * [Brash](https://github.com/zakariagatter/brash) - CLI Trash Manager in Pure Bash.
 * [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
 Unlike others, you can not only recover deleted files but also overwritten data.